top of page

 Psychotherapies

 • Existential-analysis: based in existentialism, phenomenology, hermeneutics, and analytic clinical theory, existential-analysis is a depth psychotherapy that analyzes and describes a person's being-in-the-world, helping develop a deeper awareness of choice, freedom, responsibility, and authenticity.
 Gestalt therapy and experiential therapy both grew out of the existential-phenomenological approach.
-The theorists important to my work have been Binswanger, Sullivan, Kohut, Stolorow, R.D.
-Laing, and D.B.
+The theorists important to my work have been R.D.
+Laing, Fritz Perls, Stolorow & Atwood, and D.B.
 Stern.

-• Psychoanalytic Psychotherapy: based in psychoanalytic theory and principles, psychoanalytic psychotherapy is a treatment modality that is, in many ways, quite similar to psychoanalysis, although often considered less intense.
-I am informed by object relations theory, and the theorists important to my work have been Winnicott, Balint, Bion, Mitchell, and Lacan.
+• Psychoanalytic Psychotherapy: based in psychoanalytic theory and principles, psychoanalytic psychotherapy is a treatment modality that is, in many ways, quite similar to psychoanalysis, although more flexibly applied to the needs of the patient.
+I am informed by infant observation, object relations theory, and intersubjective theory.
+The theorists important to my work have been Balint, Winnicott, Bion, Kohut, Mitchell, and Lacan.

-• Accelerated Experiential Dynamic Psychotherapy: AEDP is a transformative psychodynamic therapy model that helps heal trauma and dissociation.
-It also emphasizes the importance of processing positive emotional and relational experiences thereby activating their healing potential.
+• Accelerated Experiential Dynamic Psychotherapy: AEDP is an empirically supported, transformative psychodynamic therapy model that helps heal PTSD and dissociation associated with early life or chronic trauma.
+It also emphasizes the importance of processing positive emotional and relational experiences thereby activating their healing potential, and mobilizing changes in the brain.

 Ancillary Therapies